We have put together the most frequently asked questions about TourCert and our offers. Feel free to contact us if your question remains unanswered.

 The certification process comprises the creation of a mission statement (Step 1), the analysis of the status quo (Step 2), the appointment and training of a sustainability officer (Step 3), the preparation of a sustainability report (Step 4), the definition of improvement measures as part of an improvement programme (Step 5) and the final external certification by independent experts (Step 6).
 After successful initial certification, recertification takes place at regular intervals.

-How long does the TourCert Check or certification take?
+How long does the TourCert qualification or certification take?

 The processes are carried out alongside the daily business.
 At the same time, the sustainability manager is also trained.

-The TourCert Check takes about two to three weeks.
+The qualification takes about two to three weeks.
 The certification is more comprehensive and takes about 8 months.

-Who is responsible for the TourCert Check or certification in the company?
+Who is responsible for the TourCert qualification or certification in the company?

 The sustainability processes are coordinated by a sustainability manager.
 In order to fulfil this task, TourCert’s representative receives a qualification with the e-learning module “Travel for Tomorrow Basic”, a course with a final exam and certificate.
 In addition, the person responsible is trained in an introductory and strategy workshop.

 The respective company should provide its sustainability manager with appropriate (time) resources.